UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Introduction

 Satellite image time series hold significant value in remote sensing applications.
 With the increasing abundance of remote sensing data resources, we are now presented with a critical opportunity to construct a unified time series framework that can collaboratively serve multiple remote sensing time series tasks.
 To this end, our investigation into existing low-level and high-level time series tasks has revealed the following limitations: \begin{itemize}

-\item \textbf{Limited exploration in time series cloud removal tasks and challenges in dataset construction.} Most current low-level studies focus primarily on time series reconstruction tasks, where cloud masks are used to simulate missing data or cloud cover, aiming to reconstruct surface reflectance in the masked areas.
-However, real-world scenarios with varying degrees of cloud contamination are far more complex than the assumptions underlying cloud mask simulations.
-In contrast, existing studies have made limited progress on the more challenging task of time series cloud removal, and the currently available benchmark datasets exhibit significant shortcomings.
-For instance, in the SEN12MS-CR-TS dataset \cite{ebel2022sen12ms}, temporal misalignment between Sentinel-1 and Sentinel-2 modalities can be as long as 14 days, while the temporal gap between input data and ground truth may extend up to one year, introducing significant noise.
-Moreover, the dataset excludes images with over 50\% cloud coverage for cloud removal evaluation.
-Similarly, EarthNet2021 dataset \cite{requena2021earthnet2021} omits sequences with heavy cloud cover, failing to meet the requirements of realistic cloud removal scenarios.
+\item \textbf{Limited exploration in time series cloud removal tasks and challenges in dataset construction.} Most studies focus on reconstructing time series using cloud masks, which oversimplify real-world conditions with variable cloud contamination.
+Progress in time series cloud removal is limited, and the currently available benchmark datasets exhibit significant shortcomings.
+For example, the SEN12MS-CR-TS dataset \cite{ebel2022sen12ms} suffers from temporal misalignment of up to 14 days and excludes images with more than 50\% cloud cover, while the EarthNet2021 dataset \cite{requena2021earthnet2021} also omits heavily clouded sequences.
 Consequently, the absence of high-quality, temporally aligned time series datasets severely hinders reliable model training and evaluation in this field.